Cornrows Vs. Dutch Braids: What Is The Difference?

 1. Moisturize Your Scalp: Use a lightweight oil or moisturizer to hydrate your scalp.
 Apply it directly to your scalp and massage gently to stimulate blood flow and nourish your hair follicles.

 1. Protect Your Edges: Be gentle when styling your hair and avoid pulling too tightly on the edges to prevent hair breakage and traction alopecia.
-Use a soft-bristled brush or your fingers to smooth down any flyaways.
+Additionally, do not braid too tight to prevent straining your scalp.
+Use a soft-bristled brush or your fingers to smooth down the flyaways.

 1. Wrap Your Hair At Night: Use a satin or silk scarf or bonnet to wrap your hair at night to prevent friction and maintain the shape of your braids.
 You can also use a silk pillowcase to avoid friction.